 Do you know someone suffering from Alzheimer’s?
 It’s estimated that one in ten people over the age of 65 has the disease.
 Memory issues will affect all of us at some point, whether we deal with them ourselves or have a friend or family member who is affected.

-Many people may think that Alzheimer’s disease is genetic or just a result of aging, but that’s not the case.
-Less than 5% of Alzheimer’s cases are genetic, and the majority of cases can actually be prevented with healthy lifestyle choices.
-The suggestions on this list aim to help you keep your mind and memory sharp while you get older, and prevent issues that can lead to cognitive decline.
+Many people think that Alzheimer’s disease is genetic or just a result of aging, but that’s not the case.
+Less than 5% of Alzheimer’s cases are genetic, and the majority of cases can be prevented with healthy lifestyle choices.
+The suggestions on this list can help you keep your mind sharp while you get older and prevent issues that can lead to cognitive decline.

 Learning can have major benefits for older adults.
-A study from the University of Cambridge has shown that people who have higher levels of education have a lower risk of developing dementia.
-These individuals are better able to handle changes in the brain before symptoms of dementia start occurring.
+A study from the University of Cambridge has shown that people with higher levels of education have a lower risk of developing dementia.
+These individuals are better able to handle changes in the brain before symptoms of dementia occur.